LOCATION: Baltimore, MD

 DiSC: DI

 I know, I know.
 Nobody likes reading the “About Me” section.
 I won’t be offended if you skip it.
-But just in case you’re wondering how someone with a degree in Wildlife Conservation ended up looking for a director-level marketing role, here’s the 3-minute version.
+But just in case you’re wondering why someone with a degree in Wildlife Conservation is looking for a director-level marketing role, here’s the 3-minute version.

 I grew up in North Kingstown, Rhode Island, then attended the University of Delaware.
 I double majored in Wildlife Conservation and Agriculture & Natural Resources, and double minored in Entomology and Journalism.